erikw/tmux-powerline/README.md

 4. Continue to the [Configuration](#configuration) section below.

 > [!NOTE]
-> Note that tpm plugins should be at the bottom of you `tmux.conf`.
-This plugin will then override some tmux settings like `status-left`, `status-right` etc. If you had already set those in your tmux config, it is a good opportunity to remove or comment those out.
+> Note that tpm plugins should be at the bottom of your `tmux.conf`.
+This plugin will then override some tmux settings like `status-left`, `status-right`, etc. If you had already set those in your tmux config, it is a good opportunity to remove or comment them out.
 > Take a look at [main.tmux](https://github.com/erikw/tmux-powerline/blob/main/main.tmux) for exactly which settings are overridden.

 # Configuration
-tmux-powerline stores the custom config, themes and segments at `$XDG_CONFIG_HOME/tmux-powerline/`.
+tmux-powerline stores the custom config, themes, and segments at `$XDG_CONFIG_HOME/tmux-powerline/`.

 To make the following example easier, let's assume the following:
 * `$XDG_CONFIG_HOME` has the default value of `~/.config`
 * tmux-powerline was installed to the XDG path `~/.config/tmux/plugins/tmux-powerline`

-Adapt the commands below if your paths differs from this.
+Adapt the commands below if your paths differ from this.

 ## Configuration File
 Start by generating your own configuration file: